 If an employer is found to have committed a disorderly persons offense, it must pay the employee the wages owed, 200% of that amount in liquidated damages, and reasonable costs.
-Guilty employers also will be fined $500 plus a penalty of 20% of the wages owed for a first offense.
-For subsequent offenses, they will owe $1,000 per offense plus the 20% penalty.
+Guilty employers also will be subject to the fines set forth above.
+Administrative penalties may also be assessed.
 Fines and penalties collected will be used towards enforcement and administration costs of the Division of Wage and Hour Compliance of the New Jersey Department of Labor and Workforce Development.

 The Crime of a “Pattern of Wage Nonpayment.”
 Beyond the added penalties, the Wage Theft Law created a new crime.
 It provides that a person knowingly commits a crime of a pattern of wage nonpayment if they have been convicted of a violation of certain provisions of the Criminal Justice Code and/or wage and hour laws on two or more occasions.
 This offense is a third-degree crime; however, the presumption of non-imprisonment does not apply, and it does not merge with other convictions (meaning that a lesser included offense would not be absorbed into this conviction).

 Expanded Joint and Successor Liabilities.
-In addition to the expanded corporate and individual criminal liability noted above, organizations may be held liable under the Wage Theft Law as joint or successor employers.
+Pursuant to the amendments, organizations may be held liable under the Wage Theft Law as joint or successor employers.

 Under the statute, “client employers”1 and “labor contractors”2 are subject to joint and several liability for violations of state wage and hour laws, as well as certain criminal violations.
 For purposes of joint and several liability, “labor contractor” excludes “a bona fide labor organization or apprenticeship program, or a hiring hall operated pursuant to a collective bargaining agreement.”
 Furthermore, any attempted waiver of these provisions is expressly against public policy and is void and unenforceable.